kchonka/kchonka/content/authors/admin/_index.md

 As a software developer, I've always enjoyed breaking down complex concepts and translating them into accessible information.
 Currently, I am pursuing this passion full-time as a **technical writer.**

 I am a **Certified Technical Writer** by Technical Writer HQ.
-This certification, comfined with my BA in Computer Science from CUNY Hunter College and over three years of experience as a developer provides me with the technical expertise and skills necessary to produce clear, effective, accessible, and engaging content.
+This certification, combined with my **BA in Computer Science from CUNY Hunter College** and **3+ years of software development experience** provides me with the technical expertise and skills necessary to produce clear, effective, accessible, and engaging content.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/Kateryna_Chonka_Resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.